StegoAppDB: A Forensics Image Database for Mobile Steganography

 A: We define an input image as an image whose values and pixel dimensions are known, and which is then fed to an algorithm that will hide a message in it or hide a message in a re-sized version of it.
 The input image in many academic steganalysis algorithms is often the cover image itself, which can be a cropped sub-image from an original image.
 However, in mobile stego apps, the input image is typically an original image – one taken by the phone’s camera – selected as input to the GUI app.
 Once selected by the user, the input (original) image is passed to the stego app’s internal code and is often downsized.
 Any images created internally to the app cannot be accessed by the user, so once it is downsized, the downsized image is not available for machine learning purposes, as cover-stego pairs of images must be the same size.

-A: At least one box must be checked within the segmented sections for searching.
-If no boxes are checked in a section, the search will not find any images.
-Another reason that no images are found is that no image satisfies all the criteria.
+A: The search is an additive process, so at least one box must be checked within the segmented sections to produce results.
+If no boxes are checked in a section, the search will not find any images and an error message in red is printed at the top of the search page.
+Another reason that no images are found is that no image satisfies all the criteria, such as too restrictive values for exposure settings.

 A: Select fewer criteria.
 You may select fewer phones, fewer apps (for stegos), or a narrower range of ISO and/or exposure time settings.